saleyn/phx-multi-select/README.md

 - Ability to search in the list of options on the client side or on the server side
 - Support of light/dark color themes
+- Support of AlpineJS and LiveView.JS javascript libraries

 Here's a sample [video](https://youtu.be/TfcgxACXWiM) illustrating what this component looks like in action.